thalamicseg/hipsthomasdocker/README.md

 | Basal Ganglia | 31-Put | Putamen |
 | Basal Ganglia | 33-GP | Globus Pallidus (GPe+GPi) |

+>[!NOTE]
+Note that the label numbers in the `thomas_L`, `thomas_R`, `thomasfull_L`, and `thomasfull_R` correspond to these labels (e.g., Pulvinar is 8, Claustrum is 28) and the label numbers are the same for the left and right sides.
+However, the `sthomas_LR_labels.nii.gz` file follows a very different numbering scheme (no gaps in numbers, left and right have different label numbers, etc).
+We will upload a LUT file in the near future.

 ## Citation
 The HIPS-THOMAS paper published in *Brain Structure and Function* can be found here: https://pubmed.ncbi.nlm.nih.gov/38546872/